SenatorSteven/microbar/README.md

 <br>
 <br>
 Somebody could argue that the CPU power being used in updating the bar is as trivial as the information obtained from it.
 As this is the philosophical part of the equation, this applies not.
 The user controls the programs, not the opposite.

-## Trivia
-"microbar" comes from the words "micromanagement" and, of course, "bar".
-It is a bar that needs quite a lot of management on a micro, small, level to get it to look and work the exact way the user wants.
-It requires simple mathematical operations knowledge, shell commands knowledge and a screenshot button to get it to work well and look perfect.